All you need to know about our triyoga teacher training diploma.

 All applicants who have submitted a complete application will be invited to interview.
 The interview is in two parts.

 The first part will be a face-to-face chat with one of the main asana teachers on the programme.
 We will give you a timeslot for this.
 These interviews will take place at triyoga head office in Primrose Hill.
-The second part takes the form of an asana class for all applicants which will be held at our Camden studio.
+The second part takes the form of an asana class for all applicants which will be held at one of our studios.

 If possible take one or more classes with one, other or both of the main asana teachers, reflect on their teaching style and approach.
 Review your contemplations from the application form – think deeply about why you want to do the training.
 Consider what information you need from us to help you to decide whether you take up a place on the training, if offered.